WasmEdge/WasmEdge/docs/book/en/src/sdk/go/0.9.1/upgrade_to_0.10.0.md

     Then the WASM module is instantiated into an anonymous module instance and handled by the `Store`.
     If a new WASM module is instantiated by this API, the old instantiated module instance will be cleaned.
-    After the WasmEdge-Go `v0.10.0` version, the instantiated anonymous module will be outputed and handled by caller, and not only 1 anonymous module instance can be instantiated.
+    After the WasmEdge-Go `v0.10.0` version, the instantiated anonymous module will be outputted and handled by caller, and not only 1 anonymous module instance can be instantiated.
-    Developers have the responsibility to release the outputed module instances.
+    Developers have the responsibility to release the outputted module instances.

     ```go
     var ast1 *wasmedge.AST